gecad-group/peak-mas/README.md

 ## Roadmap

 - Docker for XMPP server and peak environment
-- Change config file from txt to yml
+- Change config file from txt to YAML
 - Add dynamic speed option to the internal clock

 ## Contributing to PEAK